AdobeDocs/analytics-platform.en/help/getting-started/aa_data_in_cja.md

 ## Similarities and differences between Adobe Analytics and Customer Journey Analytics

 Customer Journey Analytics and Adobe Analytics have a number of similarities.
 For example, both CJA and Adobe Analytics offer the power of Analysis Workspace for freeform speed-of-thought analysis.
-However, since CJA is an application within the Adobe Experience Platform and utilizes AEP for data ingestion, it is helpful to understand how CJA differs from Adobe Analytics.
+However, since CJA is an application within the Adobe Experience Platform and utilizes AEP for data ingestion, CJA and Adobe Analytics differ in  a number of important ways.
+The following articles are helpful for understanding these differences:

 * [Customer Journey Analytics feature support](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-overview/compare-aa-cja/cja-aa.html?lang=en)
 * [Compare terminology for Analytics data passed through the Analytics Source Connector](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-overview/compare-aa-cja/terminology.html?lang=en)